Christian Quarter: 4th century

-Late 19th century
+19th century

 In the 19th century, European countries sought to expand their influence in Jerusalem and began constructing several structures in the Christian Quarter.
 The Ottoman authorities attempted to halt European influence and established rules for buying land in the area, but personal interventions from the heads of those countries, including Wilhelm II of Germany and Franz Joseph of Austria, led to construction of some buildings for those countries' religious and secular authorities.

 At the end of the 19th century, there was no further free land for development in the Christian Quarter.
 In the same period, the Suez Canal had opened and many Christians travelled to the Holy Land.
 This led to intensified competition between the European powers for influence in Jerusalem.
 France built hospitals, a monastery, and hostels for visitors outside the Old City adjacent to the Christian Quarter – an area which became known as the French area.
 The Russians located themselves in the nearby Russian Compound.

 There was a natural desire for easy travel between the Christian Quarter and the new development, but at the time the Old City walls formed a barrier and travellers were forced to take an indirect path through either Jaffa Gate or Nablus Gate.
 In 1889, the Ottomans accepted the request of the European countries and breached a new gate in the Old City walls, in the area of the new development.
 The gate was called the New Gate.